 Clozapine-related eosinophilia has also occurred in the absence of organ involvement and can resolve without intervention.
 There are reports of successful rechallenge after discontinuation of clozapine, without recurrence of eosinophilia.
 In the absence of organ involvement, continue CLOZARIL under careful monitoring.
 If the total eosinophil count continues to increase over several weeks in the absence of systemic disease, the decision to interrupt CLOZARIL therapy and rechallenge after the eosinophil count decreases should be based on the overall clinical assessment, in consultation with an internist or hematologist.

 QT Interval Prolongation

-Hypokalemia, (which can result from diuretic therapy, diarrhea, and other causes), and/or hypomagnesemia can also increase the risk of QT prolongation.
+Hypokalemia and hypomagnesemia increase the risk of QT prolongation.
+Hypokalemia can result from diuretic therapy, diarrhea, and other causes.
 Use caution when treating patients at risk for significant electrolyte disturbance, particularly hypokalemia.
-Baseline measurements of serum potassium and magnesium levels, as well as periodic monitoring of electrolytes, should be performed.
-Electrolyte abnormalities should be corrected before initiating treatment with CLOZARIL.
+Obtain baseline measurements of serum potassium and magnesium levels, and periodically monitor electrolytes.
+Correct electrolyte abnormalities before initiating treatment with CLOZARIL.

 Hyperglycemia and Diabetes Mellitus